intersystems-community/irisdemo-demo-htap/README.md

 You can run the tests on AWS!
 Here are some results:
 * [InterSystems IRIS x SAP HANA run on AWS](https://github.com/intersystems-community/irisdemo-demo-htap/blob/master/ICM/DOC/IRIS_x_SAPHANA.md):
-  * InterSystems IRIS is 1.392x faster than SAP HANA at ingestion
+  * InterSystems IRIS is 1.392x faster than SAP HANA at ingestion (39.25% faster)
-  * Intersystems IRIS is 24.93x faster than SAP HANA at querying
+  * Intersystems IRIS is 24.93x faster than SAP HANA at querying (2393% faster!)
 * [InterSystems IRIS x AWS Aurora (MySQL)](https://github.com/intersystems-community/irisdemo-demo-htap/blob/master/ICM/DOC/IRIS_x_AWSAuroraMySql.md):
   * InterSystems IRIS is 9x faster than AWS Aurora at ingestion
   * Intersystems IRIS is 5.8x faster than AWS Aurora at querying